Andrew Cowan (writer): Biography

+Writings

 His first novel, Pig (1994), won a Betty Trask Award, the Sunday Times Young Writer of the Year Award, the Authors' Club First Novel Award, a Scottish Arts Council Book Award, the Ruth Hadden Memorial Award, and was shortlisted for five other literary awards.
 Common Ground (1996) and Crustaceans (2000) both received Arts Council bursaries.
 What I Know was the recipient of an Arts Council Writers' Award and was published in 2005.
+His fifth novel, Worthless Men, was published in 2013, and his sixth novel, Your Fault, in 2019.

-His creative writing guidebook, The Art of Writing Fiction, was published in 2011.
-His fifth novel, Worthless Men, was published in 2013, and his latest novel, Your Fault, in 2019.
+His creative writing guidebook, The Art of Writing Fiction, was published in 2011, with a revised edition appearing in 2023.
+His monograph Against Creative Writing was published in 2022.

-Previously a long-standing tutor for the Arvon Foundation, he was for three years the Royal Literary Fund Writing Fellow at UEA.
-He was appointed to the faculty in 2004 and currently teaches and lectures at undergraduate and MA level, and supervises a number of PhD students.
-In 2011 he wrote UEA's successful submission to the ‘Diamond Jubilee’ Round of the Queen's Anniversary Prizes for Higher and Further Education, and was promoted to a chair in 2012.
-For ten years until 2018 he was the director of the UEA Creative Writing programme and has lectured on the history and pedagogy of creative writing at conferences and literary festivals around the world.